 The most successful batsman in the history of the club is W.J.Dishington who won the NoSCA batting averages 8 times between 1977 and 1989.
 His 1989 batting average of 113.75 remains a record for the Association.
 The club’s highest ever score is 170 by Angus Gunn in 1990.

-The outfield is kept by the Highland Council, but the wicket is prepared by Mike Evans (Club VP) and James Lean (2020 2nd XI team captain), who put endless hours into preparing the track.
+The outfield is kept by the Highland Council, but the wicket is prepared by Mike Evans (2nd XI captain), who puts endless hours into preparing the track.

-Today, “Counties” is a warm. friendly club who welcome new members of all shapes, sizes and abilities.
+Today, “Counties” is a warm. friendly club who welcomes new members of all shapes, sizes and abilities.

 Our diversity is our strength and is what unites us on and off the pitch.
 The club competes in the North of Scotland Cricket Association competitions.